 One of the biggest issues facing UK businesses right now is that of the digital skills gap.

-Following a year of huge digital transformation, organisations either already have digital talent in place, or are still in need of it - and now there is a clear tug-o-war between the number of open digital jobs and the appropriate skills available.
+Following a year of huge digital transformation, organisations either already have digital talent in place, or are still in need of it - and in the field of ecommerce recruitment there now there is a clear tug-o-war between the number of open digital jobs and the appropriate skills available.

 "Being unable to source digital talent could significantly impair [an organisation's] ability to recover and grow in the current economic climate".